josefarias/hotwire_combobox/README.md

 application.register("hw-combobox", HwComboboxController)
 ```

+Keep in mind you need to update both the npm package and the gem every time there's a new version of HotwireCombobox.

 ### Configuring CSS

 This library comes with optional default styles.
 Follow the instructions below to include them in your app.